godelayheehoo/Nick-and-James-mod-1-project/README.md

 As many would love to see a company like Microsoft fail, we wanted to look at variables that would lead to a "safe" debut production.
 We defined "safe" as a movie that would have a high profit percent with a firm confidence interval.

-We chose to use movie data sourced from [Box Office Mojo], [TheMovieDB], and [IMDb].
+We chose to use movie data sourced from [IMDb] and [The Numbers].
 Using this data, we sought to find out the following:
 - Are there any months in which movies released tend to make the most profit?
 - Which genre(s) are most profitable?
 - Are there any writers that will increase our odds at creating a successful movie?

 ### Data Sets
-[Our Sourced Data]
+Our Sourced Data
+- [Budgets and Release Dates]
+- [IMDb Title Codes and Genres]
+- [Writer IMDb Codes and Title Codes]
+- [Writer Names]

 [Our Cleaned Data]

 ### Cleaned Data Description
 We analyzed a dataset of 1,348 movies, each containing the following *relevant* variables: